History of Sri Lanka: Polonnaruwa period (1056–1232)

 Sadayavarman Sundara Pandyan I invaded Sri Lanka in the 13th century and defeated Chandrabanu the usurper of the Jaffna Kingdom in northern Sri Lanka.
 Sadayavarman Sundara Pandyan I forced Candrabhanu to submit to the Pandyan rule and to pay tributes to the Pandyan Dynasty.
 But later on when Candrabhanu became powerful enough he again invaded the Singhalese kingdom but he was defeated by the brother of Sadayavarman Sundara Pandyan I called Veera Pandyan I and Candrabhanu died.
 Sri Lanka was invaded for the 3rd time by the Pandyan Dynasty under the leadership of Arya Cakravarti who established the Jaffna kingdom.

 Transitional period (1232–1505)

 Jaffna Kingdom

 Also known as the Aryacakravarti dynasty, was a northern kingdom centred around the Jaffna Peninsula.

 In 1247, the Malay kingdom of Tambralinga which was a vassal of the Srivijaya Empire led by their king Chandrabhanu briefly invaded Sri Lanka especially the Jaffna Kingdom, from Insular Southeast Asia.
 They were then expelled by the South Indian Pandyan Dynasty.
 However, this temporary invasion permanently introduced the presence of various Malayo-Polynesian merchant ethnic groups, from Sumatrans (Indonesia) to Lucoes (Philippines) into Sri Lanka.

 Kingdom of Dambadeniya

-After defeating Kalinga Magha, King Parakramabahu established his Kingdom in Dambadeniya.
-He built the Temple of The Sacred Tooth Relic in Dambadeniya.
+After defeating Kalinga Magha, King Vijayabahu III established his Kingdom in Dambadeniya.
+After the death of King Vijayabahu III, his son King Parakramabahu the II ascended the throne.
+He defeated the Kalinga Magha after 40 year.
+He also constructed a temple for the tooth relic in Dambadeniya.